solidusio/solidus_starter_frontend/README.md

 components to your app.
 At the moment, you will need to manually remove the gem and its frontend components if you don't need them.

+## Compatibility

+Because this project copies files over the host application, and it is intended to be used only when Solidus is installed for the first time, we can guarantee the latest code only works with the latest available version of Solidus and Rails.

+This means that each Solidus version will have one specific supported version of the Starter Frontend.
+Each version is stored in a different branch of this repository.
+For example, Solidus `v3.3` will be working with Solidus Starter Frontend's templates coming from `v3.3` branch of this repository.

+This compatibility is also enforced in the Solidus installer.
+In fact, each Solidus version will point its installer to the template of the corresponding branch over here.

 ## Security updates

 To receive security announcements concerning Solidus Starter Frontend, please